 Another View on Blue French Bulldogs

 They state that it is why it’s incredibly important to buy a dog from a reputable breeder.
-You should make sure the breeder can convince you that the dog you would like to purchase is perfectly healthy and that the dog has completed all of the health screenings checks.
+You should make sure the breeder can convince you that the dog you would like to purchase is perfectly healthy and that the dog has completed all of the health screening checks.

 Things To Ask The Breeder about their Blue French Bulldogs

 Ask questions to the breeder about what kind of veterinary care your dog has received.
-Whether they can give you some documents from their vet, you can also provide this to your own vet.
+Whether they can give you some documents from their vet, you can also provide this to your vet.
 Doing so will ensure that your puppy only receives the necessary vaccinations they need.

 There are quite a lot of combinations of the blue coat.
-These include the French Bulldog, including Blue Pied and the French Bulldog Blue Tan.
+These include the French Bulldog, including Blue Pied, and the French Bulldog Blue Tan.